abusufiyanbelif/bmsssolapur-v2/src/docs/BUILD_FIX_LOG.md

         -   Refactored all data-fetching services (`lead-service`, `donation-service`, `user-service`) to be resilient to missing indexes.
         -   Each function now uses a `try...catch` block.
 It first attempts the query *with* sorting.
 If it fails due to a missing index, the `catch` block retries the query *without* sorting and then sorts the data in memory.
         -   This prevents the app from crashing and ensures data is always displayed, while also logging a clear, developer-friendly error message indicating which index needs to be created.

----

-## Build Pass 9

-### Errors Found:

-1.  **ReferenceError: `Users is not defined`**: The letterhead page crashed because it was trying to use an icon that had not been imported.
-    -   **Resolution**: Added the `Users` icon to the `lucide-react` import statement in `src/app/admin/organization/letterhead/letterhead-document.tsx`.

-2.  **`admin` User Not Found on Login**: The login logic was trying to fetch a user document with the ID `admin`, but the seeding logic was creating it with an auto-generated ID.
-    -   **Resolution**: Modified `src/services/firebase-admin.ts` to ensure the `admin` user is always created with the document ID `admin` for predictable lookups.

-3.  **Inconsistent Data & Crashes from Non-Serializable Props**: Many pages were fetching data directly in client components or passing unserialized data (like Firestore `Timestamp`s) as props, causing crashes or empty UI.
-    -   **Resolution**: Overhauled all major list pages (`/admin/users`, `/admin/donations`, `/admin/leads`, etc.) to use a strict Server Component for data fetching and a Client Component for UI.
-Ensured all props passed from server to client are explicitly serialized with `JSON.parse(JSON.stringify(data))`.

----

-## Build Pass 8

-### Errors Found:
-1.  **ReferenceError: `allUsers` is not defined on Homepage**:
-    -   **Description**: A runtime error on the public homepage (`/`) occurred because a variable was referenced without being correctly destructured from a data object.
-The code was trying to access `allUsers` directly instead of `dashboardData.users`.
-    -   **Resolution**: Corrected the data access logic in `src/app/page.tsx` to properly retrieve `users` from the `dashboardData` object.

-2.  **Inconsistent Link on Beneficiary Dashboard**:
-    -   **Description**: The "My Cases" link on the beneficiary dashboard was incorrectly pointing to `/beneficiary` instead of the correct path `/my-cases`.
-    -   **Resolution**: Updated the `href` in `src/app/beneficiary/beneficiary-dashboard-content.tsx` to point to the correct `/my-cases` page.

-3.  **Outdated Workflow Documentation**:
-    -   **Description**: `LEAD_DICTIONARY.md` and `WORKFLOWS.md` described an outdated workflow where a lead status of `Ready For Help` was a prerequisite for publishing.
-    -   **Resolution**: Updated both documents to reflect the current, more direct workflow where an admin can set the `caseAction` directly to `Publish`.

-4.  **Inconsistent Data Dictionary**:
-    -   **Description**: The `DATA_DICTIONARY.md` file had an incorrect calculation logic for the "My Active Cases" card on the Beneficiary Dashboard.
-    -   **Resolution**: Corrected the calculation logic in the data dictionary to align with the application's implementation.